snail-unamur/snail-website/content/publication/derakhshanfar-2022-b/index.md

 projects: []
 publishDate: '2022-10-18T06:07:30.235518Z'
 publication_types: ["article-journal"]
-abstract: Search-based approaches have been used in the literature to automate the process of creating unit test cases.
+abstract: Search-Based approaches have been used in the literature to automate the process of creating unit test cases.
 However, related work has shown that generated tests with high code coverage could be ineffective, i.e., they may not detect all faults or kill all injected mutants.
 In this paper, we propose Cling , an integration-level